aws-samples/minimum-viable-dataspace-for-catenax/README.md

 # Minimum Viable Dataspace for Catena-X on AWS

-In October 2023, the Catena-X Automotive Network was productively launched.
 [Catena-X](https://catena-x.net/) aims to create greater transparency by building a trustworthy, collaborative, open and secure data ecosystem for the automotive industry.
 [AWS joined Catena-X](https://aws.amazon.com/blogs/industries/aws-joins-catena-x/) as a member in January 2023.

 This sample extends Catena-X' [Tractus-X MXD implementation](https://github.com/eclipse-tractusx/tutorial-resources/tree/main/mxd) to deploy a single-command Minimum Viable Dataspace (MVD) for Catena-X on AWS.
-For users, this serves as a starting point for experimentation around Catena-X onboarding, implementation against the Eclipse Dataspace Components' (EDC) API and realization of initial use cases. **This repository provides a reference implementation for Catena-X release [24.03](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md#2403---2024-03-08) on AWS.**
+For users, this serves as a starting point for experimentation around Catena-X onboarding, implementation against the Eclipse Dataspace Components' (EDC) APIs and evaluation of initial use cases. **This repository provides reference implementations for the Catena-X releases [24.03](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md#2403---2024-03-08) and [24.12](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md#2412---2024-12-02) on AWS.** For past versions refer to this repository's [releases](https://github.com/aws-samples/minimum-viable-dataspace-for-catenax/releases).

 ## Architecture